 Festival La Gacilly Baden: An Incredible Outdoor Photo Exhibition

 Festival La Gacilly Baden features around 1,500 outdoor photos from some of the world’s best photographers.
 Along with beautiful images, many are thought provoking.
-Some images deal with pressing global issues like climate change, animal preservation and a variety of social issues.
+Many images deal with pressing global issues like climate change, animal preservation and a variety of social issues.
 According to Klaus Lorenz, the Director of Baden tourism, objectives of La Gacilly include education and challenging the way people think about the world around them.

 Thermalstrand Lido Baden is the largest sandy beach in Austria.
 The art deco facade features two 50-meter swimming pools, massage jets, jet stream canal, geysers, massage beds on the palm island and a children’s pool with water mushroom and a slide.
 There is also a big water slide, wide water slide, and a diving platform.